officiallysingh/spring-boot-spark-kubernetes/spark-job-service/README.md

 minikube image load spark-batch-daily-sales-report-job:0.0.1 minikube image load spark-stream-logs-analysis-job:0.0.1
 ```
+* Launch Jobs in minikube in `deploy mode: cluster`, Set VM argument `-Dspring.profiles.active=minikube` and Run application as Spring boot application.
-* Run Application and make a call to Job Start API.
+* Make a call to Job Start API.
 API response should look like below.
 ```text
 Spark Job: 'daily-sales-report-job' submit request accepted for asynchronous execution.
 Correlation Id: 71643ba2-1177-4e10-a43b-a21177de1022.
 For real status of Job look into application logs or Driver POD logs if deploying on Kubernetes
 ```